iTwin/itwinjs-core/docs/core/learning/ECSQLTutorial/index.md

 This tutorial allows you to learn how to use ECSQL to read and query the business data in your iModels.

 ECSQL is an implementation of SQL — a proven, well-adopted text-based command language.
-It sticks to standard SQL (SQL-92 and SQL-99) wherever possible.
+It adheres to standard SQL (SQL-92 and SQL-99) wherever possible.

 ## Prerequisites